andordavoti/expo-localization-utils/README.md

 ### Android

-In the app.json or app.config.js file, add the supported locales to the `expo.android` object:
+In the app.json or app.config.js file, add the supported locales to the plugin:

 ```json
 {